Intermesh/groupoffice-docs/developer/building-a-webclient-module.rst

 Delete button
 -------------

-You can add a delete button to the grid's toolbar in MainPanel.js to delete selected arists.
+You can add a delete button to the grid's toolbar in ``MainPanel.js`` to delete selected artists.
 Note that this code will add a "More options" menu button with 3 dots that has the delete button in the menu:

 .. code:: javascript

 	{
 		iconCls: 'ic-more-vert',
-		tooltipe: t("More options"),
+		tooltip: t("More options"),
 		menu: [
 			{
 				itemId: "delete",